ProsperOps_Logo

 2. Set Budgets and Alerts at Subscription and Resource Group Levels

 Use Azure Cost Management to define monthly budgets at both the subscription and resource group level.
-Setting up proactive tailored alerts and notifications for critical performance and cost anomalies ensures teams can respond quickly to potential issues before they escalate.
+Setting up threshold-based alerts for cost anomalies and budget overruns ensures teams can respond quickly to potential issues before they escalate.
 In addition to setting up alerts for the above, make sure you route notifications to the right teams (or team members).
 This ensures the correct team members receive timely updates, and enables faster response times – thus reducing downtime and preventing unnecessary cost overruns.

 3. Use Cost Allocation Views to Map Spend to Business Units